chdalski/ckad/exercises/d_volumes/README.md

 Requirements:

 - Define a PersistentVolume (PV) named `data-pv` that provides 1Gi of storage.
-- Use accessMode `ReadOnlyMany` to access the volume.
+- Use accessMode `ReadWriteOnce` to access the volume.
 - Ensure the PV uses the `hostPath` storage type at the path `/mnt/data`.
 - Create a PersistentVolumeClaim (PVC) named `data-pvc` that requests 500Mi of storage.
-- Deploy a pod named `data-pod` with image `nginx`.
+- Deploy a pod named `data-pod` with image `nginx:1.29.0`.
 - Use the PVC to mount the storage at the path `/data` inside the pod's container.

 <details><summary>help</summary>